TryGhost/Ghost/CONTRIBUTING.md

 * Indent with 4 spaces
 * Max line length 120
 * Use unix line endings
-* Document as you go - we are using groc and jsdoc formats
+* Document as you go - we have groc although are not actively using it yet.
+Comments should be used to provide clarity.
 * Write tests, unit tests are written in Mocha using spec style, functional tests use Casper.js

 For more in depth information please read the official [Ghost Coding Standards](https://github.com/TryGhost/Ghost/wiki/Code-standards).